Merredin, Western Australia: Economy

 The agricultural land around Merredin produces 40% of Western Australia's wheat output.
 As a focal point for the region, Merredin's local bulk handling co-operative receives and processes in excess of a million tonnes of grain every year.
 The silos at the train facilities to the west of the main town are the biggest of their type in the southern hemisphere.

 One of the biggest problems to face the agricultural industry in Merredin is salinity.
 Extensive damage to buildings and roads is caused by rising saline groundwater.
 A recent study showed that the main source of this water is Merredin townsite itself.
 Roads, footpaths, buildings and open space have replaced native vegetation adapted to use up every drop of rain.
 Since the problem arose in the early 1970s, farmers and townspeople have been participating in a number of programs to improve the soil conditions, with some limited success.

-Atlas, Inc., a California Corporation is planning to build a 65MW solar field at 134 BAANDEE SOUTH ROAD.
-A 65MW autonomous solar field will have a major impact on the local company, providing renewable energy and a cost-effective solution to electricity needs.
-This solar field will be able to generate enough electricity to power local businesses and homes, as well as provide complimentary electricity to a local school.
-This will reduce the school's electricity costs, which are typically the second largest budget expenditure, after teacher salaries.
-Atlas, Inc. hopes to add this project to our global portfolio by 2026.

 Merredin Aerodrome

-Merredin aerodrome was leased under a 100-year lease arrangement by China Southern West Australian Flying College (CSWAFC), a Western Australian Joint Venture Company owned by China Southern Airlines (China) and CAE Inc. (Canada) and was used as one of two pilot training facilities until September 2016.
-CSWAFC also operated, and continues to operate from Jandakot Airport in Perth.
-Merredin airport was leased for the sum of AU$1 with the state government banking that investment would follow.
+Merredin aerodrome was leased under a 100-year arrangement by China Southern West Australian Flying College (CSWAFC), a joint venture between China Southern Airlines and CAE in 1996, and was used as one of two pilot training facilities until September 2016.
+CSWAFC also operated from Jandakot Airport in Perth until 2020.
+Merredin airport was leased for the sum of $1 with the state government banking that investment would follow.

 The partnership in the years since has been successful.
 Upgraded facilities include bitumen runways, an operations viewing platform (which does not fulfil the regulatory requirements of a control tower), fire control equipment, hangars, classrooms, and housing.
-Although the aerodrome is leased by China Southern West Australian Flying College, the RFDS and private users still have access.
+Although the aerodrome is leased by China Southern West Australian Flying College, the Royal Flying Doctor Service and private users still have access.

 As of September 2016, the training school suspended operations in Merredin due to its inability to attract sufficient numbers of experienced staff with the appropriate regulatory approvals.
 Since then, issues have been raised over the leasehold arrangements.

-The Aerodrome was put up for sale in June 2021.
+The aerodrome was put up for sale in June 2021.